petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/managing-and-organizing-clarity-users.md

 Liferay provides [out-of-the-box roles](https://learn.liferay.com/en/w/dxp/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions), but you can create custom roles with your choice of permissions to fit your business needs.
 Then, multiple roles can be assigned to multiple users.

-To learn more about user management in general, see official [documentation](https://learn.liferay.com/w/dxp/users-and-permissions).
+To learn more about user management in general, see our official [documentation](https://learn.liferay.com/w/dxp/users-and-permissions).

 ## Organizations